 “I continued to play with a sore arm with the rationalization that I could play through the pain and that the discomfort would just miraculously go away as I got into better shape as a cellist.
 But the pain didn’t go away.
 It got worse.”

-High-level music making brings immeasurable rewards and also comes with risks of injury.
+High-level music making brings immeasurable rewards, and it also comes with significant risks of injury.

 But if we understand the risks, we can minimize them and position ourselves to keep performing for life.